The d-separation criterion in Categorical Probability: Causal models and Markov categories

-Each loose wire\footnote{Note that we use the term ''wire`` as referring to an entire connected piece of circuitry, i.e.~traversing a black dot in the diagram does not leave the wire.} represents a random variable where the wire's name indicates the variable's name.
+Each box in the string diagram represents a placeholder for a conditional distribution.
+For example, the box $f$ stands for the conditional distribution $P(W \, | \, XY)$.
+Each loose wire\footnote{Note that we use the term ``wire'' as referring to an entire connected piece of circuitry, i.e.~traversing a black dot in the diagram does not leave the wire.} represents a random variable where the wire's name indicates the variable's name.
 Further, each variable has a corresponding type, a placeholder for the measurable space in which the variable takes values.
 Unless necessary, we will not explicitly mention the type of each variable.

+In our setting, some wires are connected to an ``output'' representing a variable that is ``observed'' rather than marginalized over, as indicated by the white dots.
+Note that every variable then becomes an output in at most one way.
+While the above string diagram connects every wire to an output, the following string diagram also contains ``unobserved'' variables: